KumarRevatureReston/220314---UTA-SH---Scala-Big-Data/SampsonShawn/Project Folders/Project 0/README.md

 It is setup to filter to the following:
 1. DDL,DCL,TCL Commands filter to "E" and use .execute()
 2. SELECT, DML + Keyword RETURNING in a statement filters to "Q" and uses .executeQuery()
-3. INSERT, UPDATE, DELETE without RETURNING keyword filters to "U" and uses .executeUpdate()
+3. DML - INSERT, UPDATE, DELETE without RETURNING keyword filters to "U" and uses .executeUpdate()

 Exe: run "select * from airports"